Belting out karaoke is Hong Kong's new protest method

 Published Thursday, September 12, 2019 1:45AM EDT

-HONG KONG -- Thousands of Hong Kong people belted out a new protest song in karaoke-style at shopping malls in the latest act of resistance that highlighted the creativity of demonstrators in their months-long fight for democratic freedoms in the semi-autonomous Chinese territory.
+HONG KONG -- Thousands of people belted out a new protest song at Hong Kong's shopping malls in an act of resistance that highlighted the creativity of demonstrators in their months-long fight for democratic freedoms in the semi-autonomous Chinese territory.

-Late Wednesday, activists and ordinary citizens sang "Glory to Hong Kong" at several malls for a third straight night in a respite from recent violence clashes.
+Activists and ordinary citizens sang "Glory to Hong Kong" at several malls for a third straight night Wednesday in a respite from recent violence clashes.
 More protests are expected this weekend, though on Thursday police banned one planned rally, citing safety concerns.

 The protesters have adopted the song, penned anonymously, as their anthem.
-The lyrics reflect protesters' vow not to surrender despite a government concession to axe an extradition bill that sparked the summer of unrest.
+The lyrics reflect protesters' vow not to surrender despite a government concession to axe a proposed extradition law that sparked the summer of unrest.

+The law, which would have allowed criminal suspects to be sent to the mainland for trial, heightened fears about Beijing's growing influence over the former British colony.
+Protesters have widened their demands to include calls for direct elections for the city's leaders and police accountability.

-At the New Town Plaza in Sha Tin district, some 2,000 people spread across several floors chanted slogans before breaking out into song in an emotional scene, with some crying with their hands to their hearts while others lifted their hands in the air.
-Many referred to lyrics on their phone as they sang a cappella.
+At the New Town Plaza in Sha Tin district, some 2,000 people spread across several floors chanted slogans before breaking out into song, with some crying with their hands to their hearts while others lifted their hands in the air.
+Many referred to lyrics on their phone as they sang.

 The crowd included families with young children, students and senior citizens, many of them not wearing masks, the usual attire of protesters.
 The busy mall is linked to a subway station where police fired tear gas on Sunday after protesters vandalized the station.